draftable/compare-api-python-client/README.md

 `Comparison` objects have the following properties:

 - `identifier: str`
-  The unique identifier of the comparison
+  The unique identifier of the comparison.
 - `left: object` / `right: object`
-  Information about each side of the comparison
+  Information about each side of the comparison.
   - `file_type: str`
-    The file extension
+    The file extension.
   - `source_url: str` *(optional)*
-    The URL for the file if the original request was specified by URL, otherwise `None`
+    The URL for the file if the original request was specified by URL, otherwise `None`.
   - `display_name: str` *(optional)*
-    The display name for the file if given in the original request, otherwise `None`
+    The display name for the file if given in the original request, otherwise `None`.
 - `public: bool`
-  Indicates if the comparison is public
+  Indicates if the comparison is public.
 - `creation_time: datetime`
-  Time in UTC when the comparison was created
+  Time in UTC when the comparison was created.
 - `expiry_time: datetime` *(optional)*
-  The expiry time if the comparison is set to expire, otherwise `None`
+  The expiry time if the comparison is set to expire, otherwise `None`.
 - `ready: bool`
-  Indicates if the comparison is ready to display
+  Indicates if the comparison is ready to display.

 If a `Comparison` is *ready* (i.e. it has been processed) it has the following additional properties:

 - `ready_time: datetime`
-  Time in UTC the comparison became ready
+  Time in UTC the comparison became ready.
 - `failed: bool`
-  Indicates if comparison processing failed
+  Indicates if comparison processing failed.
 - `error_message: str` *(only present if `failed`)*
-  Reason processing of the comparison failed
+  Reason processing of the comparison failed.

 #### Example usage